memsql/memsql-perf-tools/docs/02_bpf.md

 You can also just change the aggregation code in your script to be a `bpf_trace_printk()` call to see if the thing is actually firing.

+Make sure that the arguments to your instrumentation functions are correct; I found that two of my (USDT) snapshot probes were not firing because I had declared as arguments to the instrumentation function the parameters to the probe, whereas I should have just had one parameter (`pt_regs *ctx`) and accessed the parameters with `bpf_usdt_readarg`.

 There was one bug I (Kyle) had where I had `CONFIG_SCHEDSTATS`, and ftrace reported the probes were being hit, but my instrumentation was not being run (at least it appeared that so; they were simple counters).
 Also, the `futexes.py`